flutter/website/src/content/app-architecture/case-study/ui-layer.md

 In the most general sense, view models manage UI state, and views display UI state.
-Views and view models have a one-to-one relationship; for each view there is exactly one corresponding view model that manages that view's state.
+Views and view models have a one-to-one relationship; for each view there's exactly one corresponding view model that manages that view's state.
 Each pair of view and view model make up the UI for a single feature.
 For example, an app might have classes called `LogOutView` and a `LogOutViewModel`.